A Game at Chess: Act IV

 The Black Knight's Pawn still feels guilty for castrating the White Bishop's Pawn, so he asks the Black Bishop's Pawn for absolution.
-The Black Bishop's Pawn says absolution is impossible.
+The Black Bishop's Pawn says he cannot absolve that sin; he must apply to the Fat Bishop himself.

-The Black Queen's Pawn enters with the White Virgin.
-They notice the Black Bishop's Pawn, who is still disguised as the White Virgin's rich future husband, so the Black Queen's Pawn takes the Black Bishop's Pawn offstage to the magic mirror to see if it is a match.
-When they return, the Black Bishop's Pawn swears he saw an image of the White Virgin when he looked in the mirror and suggests that they have sex that very night.
-The White Virgin protests that she cannot have sex until she is married.
-The Black Bishop's Pawn is distraught, but the Black Queen's Pawn tells him not to worry—she will manage everything.
+The Black Queen's Pawn enters with the White Queen's Pawn.
+They notice the Black Bishop's Pawn, who is still disguised as the White Queen's Pawn's rich future husband, so the Black Queen's Pawn takes him offstage to the magic mirror to see if it is a match.
+When they return, the Black Bishop's Pawn swears he saw an image of the White Queen's Pawn when he looked in the mirror and suggests that they have sex that very night.
+The White Virgin protests that she cannot have sex until they are properly married.
+The Black Bishop's Pawn is frustrated, but the Black Queen's Pawn tells him not to worry—she will manage everything.

-The Black Knight's Pawn continues to feel remorseful.
-The Fat Bishop declares that the Pawn cannot be forgiven because there is no payable fine associated with the crime.
-This distresses the Black Knight's Pawn, so the Fat Bishop suggests that the only course of action is for the Black Knight's Pawn to kill the White Bishop's Pawn so that he would be guilty of murder, which is a forgivable crime in the Fat Bishop's book.
-The Black Knight's Pawn sets out to kill the White Bishop's Pawn.
+The Black Knight's Pawn begs the Fat Bishop for absolution.
+The Fat Bishop and the Black Knight look through the official book of penances (and financial prices) for the pardoning of sins, but they cannot find an entry for having gelded another man.
+The Fat Bishop comments that it would be easier to pardon the Pawn for murder than for castration.
+The distressed Black Knight's Pawn finds a way out of his dilemma: he will kill the White Bishop's Pawn so that he can then be forgiven.

-The Black Queen's Pawn orchestrates a "bed trick"; she tricks the Black Bishop's Pawn into having sex with her by leading him to believe that he is going to bed with the White Virgin.
+The Black Queen's Pawn orchestrates a "bed trick"; in a dark room, she tricks the Black Bishop's Pawn into having sex with her by leading him to believe that he is going to bed with the White Queen's Pawn.
+The White Queen's Pawn remains safely unmolested.

-The White Knight and the White Duke travel to the Black House for negotiations.
-The Black Knight Gondomar tells the White Knight Charles that he will do anything to please him.
+The White Knight and the White Duke travel to the Black House, pretending to be interested in converting.
+The Black Knight welcomes the two and tells the White Knight that he will do anything to please him.
 The Fat Bishop attempts to capture the unprotected White Queen, but his attack is prevented by the White Bishop and the White King, who capture the Fat Bishop and send him to "the bag".